baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 ### Connect dbt to your PostgreSQL server

 dbt connects to your datawarehouse using a profile, which is a `.yml` file created during our first project init.
-You were notified about his creation during the `dbt init`in the previous step, and his directoy path was also shown.
+You were notified about his creation during the `dbt init`in the previous step, and his directory path was also shown.

 Let's edit this file: